0xarchit/CodeArc/README.md

 ## Programming centric chatbot that tell concepts like friends.
-> include features like local storage for history, custom api and delete chat
+> include features like local storage for history, custom api keys and delete chat with Mobile app as well as Website

 ---